AbuDhabi/Charsheets/Renesco.md

 Renesco
 =======
 ![](renesco%20anime%20with%20scar.jpg)
-Concept: Ex-military street samurai.

-Description: A middle-aged man, of which there are scads everywhere.
+A middle-aged man, of which there are scads everywhere.
 Shave off the neglected stubble and put him in a monkey suit, and you've got a perfectly bland salaryman.
 He's generally quiet and keeps to himself.

-Background: Former UCAS infantryman.
+Ex-military street samurai.
+Former UCAS infantryman.
 No dependents, no future, but has a drinking problem.

 | Physical | Mental | Special | Initiative | Limits | Health       |
 |----------|--------|---------|------------|--------|--------------|